ircv3/ircv3-specifications/core/labeled-replies-3.3.md

 ### Tags

-This specification adds the `draft/label` message tag.
+This specification adds the `draft/label` message tag, which has one required value.

 This tag MAY be sent by a client for any messages that need to be correlated with a response from the server.